NandoTheessen/personal-blog/content/blog/A year of hard work/index.md

 ## How About You?

-If you are looking for a way in and are living in the EU or the US I can whole-heartedly recommmend [Lambda School](https://bit.ly/2C0iMRI).
+If you are looking for a way in and are living in the EU or the US I can wholeheartedly  recommend [Lambda School](https://bit.ly/2C0iMRI).
 There is no upfront cost - they get paid once you've landed your first job and exceed the salary cap - and they have an amazing team of instructors and project managers that help every student become the best engineer they can be.